ian-nai/dewey/README.md

     * Used for the “==” operator.

 * 700:
-    * Used for a left parentheses.
+    * Used for left parentheses.

 * 800:
-    * Used for a right parentheses.
+    * Used for right parentheses.

 * 900:
     * Used to declare multiline statements.